MoseleyBioinformaticsLab/SAGA_optimize/doc/tutorial.rst

 The SAGA_optimize Tutorial
 ==========================

-The `SAGA_optimize` package is a novel type of combined simulated annealing and genetic algorithm used to find the optimal solutions to a set of parameters based on a given energy function calculated using the set of parameters.
+The `SAGA_optimize` package is a type of combined simulated annealing and genetic algorithm used to find the optimal solutions to a set of parameter values based on a given energy function calculated using the set of parameters.

 To perform `SAGA_optimize`, we need define an energy function first.